Loss-of-earnings benefit payments

 Over the past five years, loss-of-earnings benefits were the highest percentage of benefit payments.
 Loss-of-earnings benefits are wage-loss benefits paid to people with allowed claims who have missed time from work on or after January 1, 1998 because of a work-related injury or illness.
 The number of claims where people have missed time from work and received loss-of-earnings benefits increased from 2017 to 2018.
 A reason for the increase is that the number of claims that have not been locked-in also went up.

 A claim is considered locked-in if a lock-in payment is made at any point during the year benefits are being paid out.
 This only applies to claims reviewed under the Bill 99 legislation.

-After adjusting for inflation, the loss of earnings paid for a single day off work for an injured worker has remained relatively stable over the last five years.
+After adjusting for inflation, the loss-of-earnings benefits paid for a single day off work has gone up slightly over the last four years.